Atheism- Theism – The Fine-Tuning argument for God

 The Buddhist/Daoist in me questions the idea of Fine-Tuning itself.
 It assumes the cosmological constants are separate from each other; that is, if we change one, the whole cosmic edifice collapses, but is this the case?

-In a self-organising system, changing one, for example, ourselves, if we get too hot, we have a biological feedback loop that makes us sweat.
+In a self-organising system, for example, ourselves, if we get too hot, we have a biological feedback loop that makes us sweat.
 Water evaporation cools our body, bringing our temperature back to a more comfortable range is life-perpetuating: biological homeostasis.
+Its a feature of a complex system to regulate itself.
+It does this through feedback loops that take an output and make it an input.

 The cosmos is a complex system that might work similarly—a Cosmic Homeostasis.
 The cosmological constants are not independent; they influence each other.
-Changing one will mean the other could change, keeping the cosmos in a balance conducive to life.
+Changing one will mean the others change, keeping the cosmos in a balance conducive to life.
 It means any calculations and claims we have about the implausibility of life are in doubt.
+Life is not a freak accident but part of the evolution of the cosmos.

-For the theists to say the cosmos has to be fine-tuned doesn’t hold water either.
-You can’t conclude a sample size of one – we only have one cosmos to examine.
+For the theists to say the cosmos is be fine-tuned doesn’t add up because you can’t draw firm conclusions from a sample size of one – we only have one cosmos to examine.
 But there might be other universes, those that never grew and formed.
 That would make this universe just one among many.

-The fine-tuning argument doesn’t because it assumes too much and is too quick to draw spurious conclusions from limited data.
+The fine-tuning assumes too much and is quick to draw spurious conclusions from limited data.

 Reductionist science